 J-1 Exchange Visitors may participate in occasional and short-term off-campus lecturing or consulting for which they receive payment or an honorarium, if the activity contributes to the visitor's original objectives in coming to the U.S. The activity must be in the exchange visitor's field of specialization and can only be for a short period.
-The exchange visitor must obtain advanced permission from the International Programs Office prior to the activity by submitting the invitation letter from the other institution and a letter from the exchange visitor's supervisor or department chair stating that they support the activity and it falls within the exchange visitor's original J-1 program objective.
+The exchange visitor must obtain advanced permission from the International Programs Office prior to the activity by submitting the invitation letter from the other institution and a letter from the exchange visitor's original J-1 program objective.
 The International Programs Office will review the request, and if it meets the regulatory requirements, will issue a letter authorizing the other institution to pay the exchange visitor.